apostrophecms/docs/docs/guide/introduction.md

 ### Setting up a module

-Modules are organized in a folder at the root of a project appropriately named `modules`.
+Modules are organized in a folder at the root of a project named `modules`.
 Each module has a dedicated directory with an `index.js` file that contains its configurations.
-So you would define a blog post module in the file:
+For example, you would define a blog post module in the file:

 ```
 modules/blog-post/index.js